The Dwarf Gourami (Trichogaster

 Conclusion: Should you buy a Dwarf Gourami?

+We hope you’ve enjoyed our Dwarf Gourami Care Guide.
 There is little doubt that the Dwarf Gourami is a popular, colorful specimen that will offer your aquarium a touch of beauty that some fish cannot.
 They are a great showpiece and with the right care can thrive.

 According to many freshwater fish keepers they should appear on lists like 20 Coolest Freshwater fish and Popular Tropical Fish.
 However, they often do which is a real shame as we agree they are very special little fish.